 By Kimberly King

 Homelessness is a complicated issue our society is plagued by.
-A result of a system-wide problem that has been perpetuated for decades; it has been a challenge to envision a society where homelessness can be eradicated.
+A result of a system-wide problem that has been perpetuated for decades, it has been a challenge to envision a society where homelessness can be eradicated.
 Strides towards this possibility are hindered by stigma, stereotypes and myths associated with homelessness.
-The types, common causes, intersections, and experiences of individuals facing homelessness are often overlooked.
-Although our society has taken steps to tackle this issue, such as through rapid rehousing programs, there is still much work to be done.
-A 2020 study by Barbara Duffield looks at reimagining how children and families can benefit from homeless assistance.
-This study piqued my interest in how our society can re-envisage the future of eradicating homelessness by taking a deeper look at the current responses and re-evaluating new ways to reshape for better solutions.
+In addition, the common causes, intersections and experiences of individuals facing homelessness are often overlooked.
+Although there have been steps taken to tackle this issue, such as the improvements to rapid rehousing programs, there is still work to be done.
+When taking a look at homeless assistance efforts, although progress has been made to address single adults and veterans experiencing homelessness, there seems to be a blind spot for an underserved group to receive benefits.
+Children and families are both undercounted and inadequately supported from reaping the benefits of homeless assistance services across the United States.
+A 2020 study by Barbara Duffield looks at reimagining how children and families can benefit from homeless assistance services.
+This study piqued my interest in learning how our society can re-envision the future of homelessness assistance services for youth and families.

 Let’s first examine the four types of homelessness: